openshift/hypershift/docs/content/how-to/disaster-recovery/etcd-recovery.md

 Etcd pods for hosted clusters run as part of a statefulset (etcd).
 The statefulset relies on persistent storage to store etcd data per member.
 In the case of a HighlyAvailable control plane, the size of the statefulset is 3 and each member (etcd-N) has its own PersistentVolumeClaim (etcd-data-N).

+### Automatic Recovery of Removed Members

+In certain circumstances, an etcd member is removed from the cluster.
+This could be due to networking issues (sdn or dns of management cluster).
+The hypershift operator can automatically recover from this situation by enabling automatic etcd recovery (--enable-etcd-recovery), which is set to true by default.

+If this is enabled, then the HyperShift operator will attempt to recover the health of an etcd cluster if the following conditions are met:

+* The hosted cluster is configured to run HighlyAvailable (`spec.controllerAvailabilityPolicy = HighlyAvailable`)
+* Etcd is managed by HyperShift (`spec.etcd.managementType = Managed`)
+* Only one member of the etcd cluster is failing (quorum is not lost)

+The recovery procedure consists of the following:
+* If a member has been removed from the etcd cluster, re-add the missing member by executing the `member add` command
+* Delete the etcd member's pod and pvc

+Once this is done, the `reset-member` init container of the removed pod should be able to complete the recovery.

+To disable this default behavior, install HyperShift with `--enable-etcd-recovery=false`

 ### Checking cluster health

 Execute into a running etcd pod: